COVID-19 Countdown media statements

 Countdown stores to open one hour earlier for emergency services and medical personnel; changes to limits in store help customers shop less often

-Wednesday, 31 March: From Thursday this week, Countdown stores around the country will open at 8am to provide a priority shopping hour each day for uniformed emergency services and medical personnel.
+Wednesday, 31 March: From Thursday this week, Countdown stores around the country will open at 8am to provide a priority shopping hour each day for emergency services and medical personnel.
 Stores will then open for the general public from 9am to 8pm.

 Countdown has also extended the limits on a range of food items to enable customers to come to the supermarket less frequently, including no limits on fruit and vegetables, meat, deli, seafood and Countdown’s Easter range.

 Any emergency services and medical personnel carrying proper identification will be able to get their food and groceries before the store is open to the general public.

 "Our emergency and medical services are continuing to go above and beyond for New Zealanders as they work to keep our communities safe.
 We want to show our deep appreciation to them during this very challenging time by helping ensure they can get groceries for themselves and their families,” says Kiri Hannifin, Countdown’s General Manager Health & Safety.

 “We hope that we can take a little bit of pressure off their week and make sure that when they get home after working long hours they will have the essential supplies they need.”

 This offer applies to members of the New Zealand Police, Fire Service, ambulance paramedics, medical professionals including DHB personnel, doctors and nurses.